lokeshk1438/python/README.md

 # python
-everything needed to know related to all packages
+everything needed to know related to all packages and related things